utelle/wxchartdir/README.md

 For Visual C++ the debugging properties are set up in such a way that debugging the sample applications should work right out of the box.
-For release builds you may need to copy the wxSQLite3 DLL or add the `lib` folder path to the Windows search path (PATH environment variable).
+For release builds you may need to copy the ChartDirector DLL and - depending on the build - the wxChartDir DLL or add the appropriate `lib` folder paths to the Windows search path (PATH environment variable).

 ### wxGTK / wxMac